WORKSHOP MATERIALS LIST

 PAINT- These (plus more) are the paints I use.
 If you already have lots of paint, please don’t think you need to go out and buy all of these.
 The most important are the Rembrandt Transparent oxide red, Viridian, and Transparent Oxide Brown.

-Winsor Newton - terra rosa, alizarin permanent, yellow ochre pale, magenta, permanent rose, cad red
+Winsor Newton - terra rosa, alizarin permanent, yellow ochre pale, magenta, permanent rose, cad red.

 Don’t feel you need to buy all these paints, I’m happy to squeeze a little for you to try.